Saud Al-Shuraim

-Saud ibn Ibrahim ibn Muhammad al-Shuraim (Note: سعود بن ابراهيم بن محمد الشريم) (born 19 January 1966) is a Saudi Quran reciter, Islamic scholar, and former imam and khatib (Friday preacher) of the Masjid al-Haram in Mecca.
-He obtained a PhD in Islamic jurisprudence from Umm al-Qura University, and was recently appointed as dean and specialist professor in Fiqh at University Bakri bin Ma'tooq.
+Saud ibn Ibrahim ibn Muhammad al-Shuraim (Note: سعود بن ابراهيم بن محمد الشريم) (born 19 January 1966),' is a Saudi Quran reciter, Islamic scholar, and former imam and khatib (Friday preacher) of the Masjid al-Haram in Mecca.
+He obtained a PhD in Islamic jurisprudence from Umm al-Qura University, and was appointed as dean and specialist professor in Fiqh at University Bakri bin Ma'tooq.

-Shuraim used to lead the Tarawih prayers during the month of Ramadan at Masjid al-Haram beginning in 1991.
+Shuraim used to always lead the Tarawih prayers during the month of Ramadan at Masjid al-Haram beginning in 1991.
 On 17 June 2012, he also led the funeral prayer for Crown Prince Nayef bin Abdulaziz at the mosque following the Maghrib (sunset) prayer, an event attended by King Abdullah and members of the Saudi royal family.

 Personal life

 Shuraim was born on 19 January 1966 in Riyadh, Saudi Arabia.
 His family is from the Haraqees of the Banu Zayd tribe of Saudi Arabia.

 In an interview with the Al Watan newspaper, when asked about his wife's role in his success, Shuraim stated:

 Before I say something about my wife, I can't forget my mother's love and mercy for me in my childhood and youth as well; As she raised me in orphanage in childhood... her love is a tonic for me.
 May Allah shower His mercy upon her as she did with me when I was a child.

 And as for my wife, she has proven herself to be the best companion for me in happiness and sorrow, she is there when I need her, cheers me up, and tries her best to lighten my sorrows.
 May Allah include this in her good deeds.